Dxyk/Angular-Udemy/Section 29 Angular as a Platform & Closer Look at the CLI/README.md

 - `defaultProject` - The default project the CLI will run command against

   - Should be one of the project names specified in `projects`

+### Lesson 437 - Angular Schematics - An Introduction

+Angular CLI Schematics are blueprints which certain CLI commands can pick up.
+These Schematics can be built by the developers or by other third party packages